Einstein's unsuccessful investigations

 Albert Einstein conducted several unsuccessful investigations.
-These pertain to force, superconductivity, and other research.
+These pertain to quantum mechanics, superconductivity, and his details on his own theory of relativity.

 Special relativity

+Transverse mass

-In the special relativity paper, in 1905, Einstein noted that, given a specific definition of the word "force" (a definition which he later agreed was not advantageous), and if we choose to maintain (by convention) the equation mass x acceleration = force (F = ma), then one arrives at $\scriptstyle m/(1 - v^2/c^2)$ as the expression for the transverse mass of a fast moving particle.
+In one of his three Annus mirabilis papers of 1905, on special relativity, Albert Einstein noted that, given a specific definition of the word "force" (a definition which he later agreed was not advantageous), and if we choose to maintain (by convention) Newton's second law of motion F = ma (mass times acceleration equals force), then one arrives at $\scriptstyle m/(1 - v^2/c^2)$ as the expression for the transverse mass of a fast moving particle.
 This differs from the accepted expression today, because, as noted in the footnotes to Einstein's paper added in the 1913 reprint, "it is more to the point to define force in such a way that the laws of energy and momentum assume the simplest form", as was done, for example, by Max Planck in 1906, who gave the now familiar expression $\scriptstyle m/\sqrt{1 - v^2/c^2}$ for the transverse mass.

-As Miller points out, this is equivalent to the transverse mass predictions of both Einstein and Lorentz.
+As historian Arthur I. Miller points out, this is equivalent to the transverse mass predictions of both Einstein and Hendrik Lorentz.
 Einstein had commented already in the 1905 paper that "With a different definition of force and acceleration, we should naturally obtain other expressions for the masses.
 This shows that in comparing different theories... we must proceed very cautiously."